The apiman post from December was just reposted on DZone: http://java.dzone.com/articles/impatient-new-users

 Once the plan is created, we will add policies to it:

-APIMan provides several OOTB plans.
+apiman provides several OOTB policies.
 Since we want to be able to demonstrate a policy being applied, we’ll select a Rate Limiting Policy, and set its limit to a very low level.
-If our service receives more that 10 requests in a month, the policy should block all subsequent requests.
+If our service receives more than 10 requests in a day, the policy should block all subsequent requests.
 So much for a “gold” level of service!

 After we create the policy and add it to the plan, we have to lock the plan: